Atsuyo64/ai-tournament/server/README.md

 ## How It Works

+- Each match consists of one or more agents, each running as a separate OS process with isolated constraints
 - Agents are provided as Rust crates in a directory
-- Each match's agents runs in a separate process with defined constraints
 - Matches are coordinated based on the selected tournament strategy

 ## Notes